 Two digital cameras with video capabilities are available for 3-day checkout, along with a flash and flexible tripod.

-The Library fax machine, located in the Administrative Office, is available for public use during regular business hours.
-To either send or receive a fax, the cost is $1 for the first page plus 50 cents for each additional page.
-The fax number is 402-280-2435.
+The library fax machine, located in the Administrative Office, is available for public use at no charge during regular business hours.
+The Reinert-Alumni Library fax number is 402-280-2435 and assistance is available from library staff.

 DVD (any region) and video players are available on the main level at the north end of the floor, and headphones can be checked out from the Circulation Desk.
 All audiovisual media available from the Library is listed in the Library Catalog (CLIC).